How to Use a Needs Assessment for Sales Success

 This approach allows for real-time interaction and immediate exploration of pain points, challenges, and aspirations.
 Platforms such as Evalinator can allow immediate insights to be shared with the clients.

 Sending an online assessment to be filled out before a meeting help your clients reflect on their needs better.
 It works best when the client is eager to see how you can help them.
-Otherwise, it should be kept very high level.

 A pre-meeting questionnaire ensures that both the salesperson and the client have a common context.
-Of course, be sure to review the questionnaire at the start of the meeting as a starting point.

 In-Meeting Assessment